Joint with Felipe Barbieri, Juan Camilo Castillo, Nathaniel Hickok, and Tobias Salz

 with David Andrés-Cerezo

 Joint with Kenneth Lai and Elena Manresa.
 Slides.
+Draft available upon request.

-Joint with Aradhya Sood
+Joint with Olivia Bordeu.